Easy Ways To Grow Tamarind In Your Home Garden

 Health Benefits Of Tamarind

-Tamarind has traditionally been used as a laxative due to its high malic and tartaric acids levels.
-Tamarind also includes potassium bitartrate, which reduces constipation with other active substances.
+Tamarind has traditionally been used as a laxative due to its high levels of malic and tartaric acids.
+It also contains potassium bitartrate, which, along with other active substances, reduces constipation.

 Constipation and diarrhea are common causes of stomach pain.
 Tamarind bark and root extracts are effective in treating stomach pain.
 In Nigeria, soaked tamarind is used to alleviate constipation.